Belly Fat Reviews

 What are the Types of Fat?

-There are actually three different types of fat – subcutaneous, intramuscular and visceral.
+There are actually three different types of fat – subcutaneous, intramuscular and visceral and we cover each in belly fat supplement reviews.

 Subcutaneous fat is found just under the surface of the skin.
 You can pinch it because it is loose.